Adaptive Exponential Integration for Stable Gaussian Mixture Black-Box Variational Inference: Stable Gaussian mixture BBVI

 A key difficulty in time integration is that, for large step sizes, the covariance update may lose positive definiteness~\cite[Section~3]{che2025stable}.
 To address this issue, we define

 and employ an exponential-type integrator for the covariance update \cref{eq:gm-ngf-repar-C}:

 This update is independent of the particular square-root factorization.
 Indeed, for any alternative factorization $L_k'(t_n) = L_k(t_n) Q$ with orthogonal $Q$, the corresponding matrix $E_k'(t_n) = Q^T E_k(t_n) Q$ yields the same covariance update \cref{eq:gm-ngf-update_C}.
-We emphasize that this update unconditionally preserves the positive definiteness of the covariance matrix.
+The update is compatible with the Riemannian structure of the cone of positive definite matrices; see \cref{ssec:manifold_optimization}.
+In particular, it preserves positive definiteness of the covariance matrix for any step size \(\Delta t_n>0\).
+In the moderate-dimensional regimes considered here, the additional cost of computing the matrix exponentials remains moderate.

-The mean and weight updates are computed using a forward Euler step:
+The mean and weight equations are discretized explicitly:

+The mean variable is unconstrained and is therefore updated by forward Euler.
+The logarithmic weight update, followed by normalization, yields a multiplicative weight update.
+Equivalently, it is an exponentiated-gradient~\cite{kivinen1997exponentiated}, or entropy mirror-descent~\cite{beck2003mirror}, step on the probability simplex; see \cref{ssec:manifold_optimization}.

 All expectations in \cref{eq:gm-ngf-repar,eq:Ek} are approximated using Monte Carlo sampling, as is standard in BBVI.
 For each component $k$, we draw $J$ samples $\{\theta_k^j\}_{j=1}^J \sim \mathcal{N}(0,I)$ and use them to estimate $\mathbb{E}_{\mathcal{N}}[f_k]$ and the corresponding centered moments $\mathbb{E}_{\mathcal{N}}[\theta f_k]$ and $\mathbb{E}_{\mathcal{N}}[\theta\theta^Tf_k]$.
 This procedure requires $JK$ evaluations of $\Phi_R$ per time step.